niteshraj2310/Agroforestry/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## Why do choirs keep buckets handy?
+So they can carry their tune